ArcEnig777/Portfolio/README.md

 # Portfolio
-A website created as portfolio for all of the projects I've worked throughout my career as a Software Developer/Computer Scientist
+A website created as portfolio for some of the projects I've worked throughout my career as a Software Developer/Computer Scientist